What is the Weather Like in Vanuatu in May?

 2. Wear high-factor, reef-safe sunscreen to protect your skin and the coral while enjoying the beaches and water activities.

 3. While May marks the beginning of the drier season, occasional rain showers are still possible.
-The warm, balmy weather usually dries you quickly, so a rain jacket isn’t always necessary.
+The warm, balmy weather usually dries you quickly, so a rain jacket isn’t strictly necessary.

 5. If you’re visiting in May, don’t miss Pentecost’s Naghol land diving, a unique cultural experience where locals jump from tall wooden towers in a traditional rite that inspired bungee jumping.